evangelinemaddela/Idea-Pad/README.md

 # Idea Pad

-Ever had a sudden idea and wished you could jot it down instantly? **Idea Pad** does exactly that—but smarter.
+Ever had a sudden idea and wished you could jot it down instantly? **Idea Pad** does exactly that but smarter.
 Built in **Java**, it lets you **add, view, search, and delete ideas**, all safely saved in a file so nothing is ever lost.

-Think of it as your **digital notebook**, ready whenever inspiration strikes—simple, fast, and reliable.
+Think of it as your **digital notebook**, ready whenever inspiration strikes!
+Simple, fast, and reliable.

 ---